 In a full bath renovation, a hand-painted mural by Peter Costello depicts cherry blossoms on a silver- and gold-leafed accent wall.
 The graceful branches soften the otherwise hard-edge modern spa with its freestanding egg-shape tub and popular marble-mosaic floor.
 Using a tall brass tub-filler faucet, sculptural in its own right, is a nod to the golden theme.
 My opinion: Tasteful and elegant use of gold leaf and gorgeous in its restraint.

 The gold colorway of Osborne and Little’s Asuka wallpaper casts a tranquil mood in this bath by Jessica Lagrange.
 The sink is vintage and towel bars were sourced at Decorator Hardware & Bath in Lincolnwood, Ill.
 My opinion: So delicate and feminine it almost begs the issue of being gold.
+Love the subtlety.

 The buzzy geometry of the pattern in this Italian powder room by designer Roberto Bricchi belies the material.
 While it looks like wallpaper it’s said to be lacquer over gold laminate (smalto su lamina d’oro).
 The gold vessel sink, vanity and mirror heighten the overall effect.
 My opinion: I love this look though I cannot imagine gold laminate and find the thought just a little bit Dubai.

 Shut the front door.
 This concept bath by IKEA – so glitzy it’s difficult to even see – won a prize at a recent home show in Canada.
 The budget retailer’s Vanity Mosaic Gold Mirror tiles (1/2 x 1-1/2 inches”) priced at $9.50 per sheet (1.2 square feet) is dizzyingly affordable and pretty much redefines the phrase “bang for the buck.”
 My opinion: This tile risks turning everything it graces into Liberace’s house.
 If you can stand a golden reflection every morning go for it.
-But my biggest fear would be a living room wall.